Mercedes College (Adelaide): History

-About Mercedes

 Student life

 Many of the students who study at Mercedes College live in the eastern suburbs of Adelaide and Adelaide Hills, because of the easy access by public transport.
 Mercedes College uses the Adelaide Metro bus service to transport nearby students.

 House system

 As with most Australian schools, Mercedes College utilises a house system.
 At first there were two houses (McAuley and Fitzpatrick), but as enrolment numbers increased, two more houses were added.
 There are currently four houses, each named after memorable Mercy Sisters.
 The current houses are McAuley, Fitzpatrick, Dalton and Barry.